OutSystems/docs-howtos/src/front-end/add-video-to-applications/faq.md

 1. Type the Height and Width values you wrote down to embed the video with its default size or use your own values.
 This field is optional.

-1. Your video is now embeded in your application.
+Your video is now embedded in your application.